Exxon Wins New York Climate Change Fraud Case

 "Throughout this case, we laid out how Exxon made materially false, misleading, and confusing representations to the American people about the company's response to climate change regulations," James said.

-"Exxon's inability to tell the truth, further underscores the lies that have been sold to the American public for decades," she said.
+"Exxon's inability to tell the truth further underscores the lies that have been sold to the American public for decades," she said.
 "Despite this decision, we will continue to fight to ensure companies are held responsible for actions that undermine and jeopardize the financial health and safety of Americans across our country, and we will continue to fight to end climate change."

 Exxon said the ruling "affirms the position ExxonMobil has held throughout the New York Attorney General's baseless investigation.
 We provided our investors with accurate information on the risks of climate change.
 The court agreed that the Attorney General failed to make a case, even with the extremely low threshold of the Martin Act in its favor."